taosdata/TDengine/README.md

 ## Use scenarios

-1st, for TDengine database replication(or synchronization).
+1st, for TDengine database replication.

 - Synchronize database or stable from one to another TDengine cluster.